 Sample Area 1 - Downtown South Union and Willard: This area is located in the eastern portion of the Downtown neighborhood and contains a diverse population, including young professionals, students, and visitors to local retailers and community centers.
 This area's proximity to both the downtown and to UVM make this location a high demand parking area for both residents and visitors.
 The area is 0.05 square miles in size and bounded by Pearl Street on the north, S Willard Street/VT 2 on the east, Main Street on the south, and S Union Street on the west.
+There are few parking restrictions and few meters.

 Sample Area 2 - Downtown King Street: This area is located in the southwestern portion of the Downtown district and includes commercial blocks on Main Street and Battery Street.

 Unlike Sample Area 1, the area contains several higher density apartment buildings, many of which are rented by residents who are eligible for lower income housing through the Burlington Housing Authority.
 This area is 0.06 square miles in size and bounded by Main Street on the north, S Winooski Avenue on the east, Maple Street on the south, and Battery Street on the west.
+There are few parking restrictions but meters are common.

 Sample Area 3 - South Prospect and Summit: This area is located in the northern part of the Hill Section, surrounding Champlain College and just southwest of UVM's main campus.
 Unlike the other sample areas, this neighborhood consists largely of single-family homes, with sizeable setbacks from the road, and individual driveways on each parcel.
 Several roads loop or end in cul-de-sacs, resulting in a more suburban character.
 Many of the streets in this area currently have residential parking restrictions.
 Sample Area 3 is 0.11 square miles and bounded by Main Street on the north, S Prospect and Robinson Pkwy on the east, Cliff Street on the south, and S Willard Street on the west.
+There are no meters but parking restrictions are common.